 It’s a common problem that I see in my coaching work with pre-teens and teens.

-In my experience, many parents approach this problem the wrong way.
+I notice that many parents approach this problem in the wrong way.

 In this article, I’m going to explain 10 principles for motivating children to do well in school and study hard.